Advanced Non-nuclear Submarines

 A wide range of advanced non-nuclear submarines can provide excellent asymmetric defence within 4,000 km of Australia if distributed to ports around the country.

-About NINE non-nuclear boats can be bought for the price of ONE Virginia class submarine.
+Many non-nuclear boats can be bought for the price of ONE Virginia class submarine.
 Non-nuclear boats are much cheaper to operate.

 Japanese Taigei submarines are recommended.
 Naval Group, TKMS and Hanwha / Hyundai have good options as well.